atifih/Team-Profile-Generator/README.md

 ![](images/img1.png)

 The application begins by informing the user that they need to select an Engineering Team before they can view information about them.
+The default selection o fManager is selected.

 ![](images/img2.png)

-The user then proceeds by selecting a manager, engineer, intern or team complete (when they have finished with the team selection)
+The user then proceeds by selecting a manager, engineer, intern or team complete (when they have finished with the team selection.
+This is the menu they return to after they create/select an team member or when the user deems the team is complete.

 ![](images/img5.png)
 Finally, the user informed of if a file has been successfully created (and it's location).